Michelle Kuchera Assistant Professor of Physics

 - Ph.D., M.S., B.S.
 Florida State University

 I am a computational physicist with research interests in machine learning, nuclear physics, and algorithm development for data analysis.
-The focus of my research is applying these methods to improve analyses of large datasets in nuclear physics experiments.
+The focus of my research is applying these methods to nuclear and particle physics research.

 From online shopping to solving the biggest questions in physics, advanced computational methods are present in every aspect of life today.
-As a member of the Partnership for Integration of Computation into Undergraduate Physics (PICUP), I believe that incorporating computation into my courses provides students with a clearer understanding of the material as well as a skill set that can be taken with them as they traverse their independent career paths.
+As a leader in the Partnership for Integration of Computation into Undergraduate Physics (PICUP), I believe that incorporating computation into physics courses provides students with a clearer understanding of the material as well as a skill set that can be taken with them as they traverse their independent career paths.
+Inspired by learners at Davidson and across the world, I am also a faculty member in the Emory-Tibet Science Initiative and teach machine learning to graduate students at summer schools.

-I collaborate with the Active Target - Time Projection Chamber (AT-TPC) experiment, which is housed at the National Superconducting Cyclotron Laboratory in East Lansing, Mich.
+One such example is the Active Target - Time Projection Chamber (AT-TPC) detector, which is housed at the Facility for Rare Isotope Beams in East Lansing, Mich.
 This device is used to study and "image" nuclear reactions in three dimensions.
 Two weeks of AT-TPC data is approximately the size of the entire Library of Congress print collection!
+Every experiment, which is typically on the order of two weeks, studies a different reaction, requiring flexible algorithms to adapt to each analysis.